-The ISLA214P12 is a high performance 14-bit 125MSPS analog-to-digital converter offering very high dynamic range and low power consumption.
+The ISLA224P12 is a high performance dual 14-bit 125MSPS analog-to-digital converter offering very high dynamic range and low power consumption.
 It carries the export control classification number 3A991.c.3 and can be exported without a license to most countries, including China and Russia.
 It is part of a pin-compatible family of 12- to 16-bit A/Ds with maximum sample rates ranging from 125 to 500MSPS.
-This allows a design using the ISLA214P12 to accommodate any of the other pin-compatible A/Ds with minimal changes.
+This allows a design using the ISLA224P12 to accommodate any of the other pin-compatible A/Ds with minimal changes.

-The ISLA214P12 is very flexible and can be designed into a wide variety of systems.
+The ISLA224P12 is very flexible and can be designed into a wide variety of systems.
 A serial peripheral interface (SPI) port allows access to its extensive configurability as well as provides digital control over various analog parameters such as input gain and offset.
-Digital output data is presented in selectable LVDS or CMOS formats and can be configured as full-width, single data rate (SDR) or half-width, double data rate (DDR).
+Digital output data is presented in selectable LVDS or CMOS formats in half-width, double data rate (DDR).
 Operating from a 1.8V supply, performance is specified over the full industrial temperature range (-40 °C to +85 °C).